Max Gors: Career

-Gors was assistant attorney general in Iowa.
+Gors was the assistant attorney general in Iowa.
 In 1971, he returned to South Dakota and worked in government as assistant attorney general, secretary of commerce, and chairman of the South Dakota Board of Pardons.
 In 1990, he was elected South Dakota Circuit Judge.
 He later served as acting associate justice of the South Dakota Supreme Court.
 He died in Sioux Falls, South Dakota.